Loudness normalization, beating the system

 integrated: -14 LUFS |

-To sum things up, if you want to beat the system you can do that by making your arrangement/mix 'more dynamic'.
+To sum things up, if you want to 'beat the system' you can do that by making your arrangement/mix 'more dynamic'.
 Bigger differences in levels between breaks/softer passages and chorus/louder passages.
 Think of lower level intros/outros/breaks, things like that.
 Another big advantage is that the human brain perceives loudness more when the difference between loud and less loud section is bigger, it will also simply have more impact.
-Do you really ‘beat the system’ this way?
+Do you really ‘beat the system’?
 Make up your own mind...
-But is it really about the numbers?
-No way!
+Is it really about the numbers?
+Never!
 It's always about the music and finding the sweetspot, the ying/yang of both sound, balance and levels by listening, not by using numbers or meters.